A. Michael Noll

-A. MICHAEL NOLL is a Professor Emeritus of Communication at the Annenberg School for Communication at the University of Southern California.
+A. MICHAEL NOLL is a Professor Emeritus of Communication at the Annenberg School for Communication of the University of Southern California in Los Angeles.
 He taught courses in communication systems technology, and he continues to study the policy and social implications of communication technologies.
-Before joining the Annenberg School in 1984, Dr. Noll had a varied career in basic research ( at Bell Labs in Murray Hill, New Jersey, starting there in 1961), telecommunication marketing and science policy.
+Before joining the Annenberg School in 1984, Dr. Noll had a varied career in basic research (at the Bell Telephone Laboratories Inc. in Murray Hill, New Jersey, since 1961), telecommunication marketing and science policy.

-In an early experiment performed a few years later, he compared a Mondrian painting with a computer-generated pattern – an experiment which latter became classic.
-His “Computer-Generated Ballet” was the first use of a digital computer to create an animation of stick figures on a stage.
+His “Computer-Generated Ballet” was the first use of a digital computer to create an animation of stick figures on a virtual stage.
 In 1968 and 1970, he utilized his four-dimensional computer-animation method to create the title sequences for a movie (“Incredible Machine”) and for a television special (“The Unexplained”) – a very early use of computer animation for generating title sequences.

-He has served as the technical Assistant to the President’s Science Advisor at the White House in the early 70’s and was involved with computer security and privacy, computer exports, scientific and technical information, educational technology and federal research programs.
+He has served as the Technical Assistant to the President’s Science Advisor at the White House in the early 1970’s and was involved with computer security and privacy, computer exports, scientific and technical information, educational technology and federal research programs in the USA.
 He served as the first Co-Chair of a joint USA/USSR program in the application of computers to management.

-Dr. Noll has published over ninety-five professional papers covering a wide variety of topics and in diverse journals.
-He was granted six patents for his inventions in speech processing and human-machine tactile communication while at Bell Labs
+Dr. Noll has published over ninety-five professional papers covering a wide variety of topics.
+While at Bell Telephone Laboratoriess, he was granted six patents for his inventions in speech processing and human-machine tactile communication.

 1961 B.S.E.E. from Newark College of Engineering, New Jersey, USA.